sscheib/sscheib.github.io/_posts/2023-07-01-highly-customized-kickstart.md

 :information_source: Variables that have prefixed a `p-` are custom parameters of my Snippets or the Provisioning Template.
 Parameters without `p-` are parameters that are present in Red Hat's default Kickstart.

-The Provision Template also incluses the exit codes of the `%post` section (should it fail) and the log files that are used during provisioning, which will be helpful when troubleshooting a failed installation:
+The Provision Template also includes the exit codes of the `%post` section (should it fail) and the log files that are used during provisioning, which will be helpful when troubleshooting a failed installation:
 ```
 exit codes:
 0: Installation successfully finished